 The Internal Revenue Service isn’t without compassion.
 The U.S. tax code allows a surviving spouse to file a joint married return with her deceased spouse for the tax year in which he died.
-You’ll still be eligible to claim all the tax breaks that married filing jointly couples are entitled to, at least for that year.
-The IRS will let you claim those tax breaks for two additional years if you’re eligible for the qualifying widow(er) filing status.
+You’ll still be eligible to claim all the tax breaks that you were entitled to when you were married filing jointly, at least for that year.
+And the IRS will let you claim those tax breaks for two additional years if you’re eligible for the qualifying widow(er) filing status.

 The Qualifying Rules

 Using the qualifying widow(er) filing status is only possible for two years.
-If your spouse dies in 2020, you can file a joint return with them for that tax year, then you might be able to claim the qualifying widow(er) status for tax years 2021 and 2022.
+If your spouse died in 2021, you can file a joint return with them for the 2021 tax year, then you might be able to claim the qualifying widow(er) status for tax years 2022 and 2023.

 You can’t remarry during this time, but you can file a joint married return with your new spouse if you do.
 Otherwise, you’ll revert to either single or head of household filing status after two years, depending on whether you can qualify as head of household.